seanpm2001/Git-Template_V8/README.md

 ![/Setup/Graphics/Include-Branches_Checked.png](/Setup/Graphics/Include-Branches_Checked.png)

-Check the box (this will fork all the branches required to use this set of templates.
+Check the box (this will fork all the branches required to use this set of templates)

 ## How to use this template